svsainadhreddy/SIMATS_PDD/README.md

 🏥 Overview

-POOC is a web-based healthcare application designed to predict the risk of Post-Operative Pulmonary Complications (PPC) in surgical patients using clinical parameters and machine learning models.
+POOC is a Android App -based healthcare application designed to predict the risk of Post-Operative Pulmonary Complications (PPC) in surgical patients using clinical parameters and machine learning models.

 The system assists doctors and hospitals in early risk assessment, prevention planning, and improved patient outcomes.